LastFromtheTop/picloudstorage/README.md

 npm run start
 ```

-Your Personal Media Hub should now be running on your Raspberry Pi!
+Your PiCloudStorage should now be running on your Raspberry Pi!